A Story About a Brand: Jersey Mike’s Franchise

-When considering franchising a new business, it is always interesting to look to those who have “made it” in the franchise field.
-Sometimes it may be difficult to see how a single location business could eventually be a national or international brand.
-Well, here is a story of a brand that has grown exceptionally well that started with a 17 year old sandwich store owner.
+When considering starting a franchise, it is always interesting to look to those who have “made it” in the franchise field.
+Sometimes it may be difficult to see how a single-location business could eventually be a national or international brand.
+Well, here is a story of a brand that has grown exceptionally well that started with a 17-year-old sandwich store owner.

 A Story about a Franchise Brand: Jersey Mike’s